Ready to Retire

 Important: Your monthly DERP Pension Benefit payment will be deferred if you submit an incomplete package, or if DERP does not receive your complete package within 30 days of your last day worked.
 Failure to submit your retirement application and all other required forms and documents within 30 days of separation, will result in your DERP Pension Benefit monthly payments being delayed and the loss of the Lump-Sum Death Benefit.

 Your DERP Pension Benefit is effective the first day of the month following your separation if you’ve worked continuously up to retirement.
-Your monthly DERP Pension Benefit will be deposited in your account on the first business day of each month.
+Your monthly DERP Pension Benefit is deposited in your account on the first business day of each month.

 Resources